-Brexit: PM appeals to backbench Tories over repeal bill - BBC News
+PM appeals to backbench Tories over Brexit

 In an article in the Sunday Telegraph, the prime minister's de facto deputy Mr Green said that "no Conservative wants a bad Brexit deal", and a potential rebellion threatened to strengthen Labour's position.

-But former minister and Remainer Anna Soubry told the Observer the repeal bill "amounts to a trouncing of democracy and people will not accept it".
+But former minister and Remainer Anna Soubry told the Observer that attempts to frustrate changes to the repeal bill would amount to "a trouncing of democracy and people will not accept it".

 She added that it was "outrageous" to suggest pro-EU Tories supported Jeremy Corbyn.